Skip to main content

 2022/06/13 21:15:40 729071 INFO [ebpf_sensor.cpp->main:120] Initial connection with Collector was successful.

-Please contact support@levo.ai if you notice health/connectivity related errors.
+Please contact Support if you notice health/connectivity related errors.

 NOTE:

 The default address for the satellite url in helm installations is levoai-haproxy.
 This address assumes that the Satellite is installed in the same cluster (and namespace) as the Sensor.
+If they are installed on different clusters, the haproxy service should be exposed so that it is reachable by the sensor.
+Use the exposed address as the value for satellite-url.
 If you wish to, you may also request Levo to host the Satellite for you.
 In this case, you will need to set the satellite-url to https://collector.levo.ai and specify an organization ID (organization-id) via helm values.

 Please proceed to the next step, if there are no errors.